Budget Plan TemplatePRO PLUS

 After setting your goals, describe your money is being circulated.
 To specific, identify both your income and expenses and keep track of your financial resources with these in mind.
 Always keep a record or at least be mindful of where your money is coming from and where it goes.
 In addition, you might want to identify some money management habits and determine whether or not it enables you to reap rewards in the future.
 You may conduct a cash flow analysis.

 4. Design the budget plan

 Before designing your budget, make sure that you're actually earning more than you're spending and not the other way around.
-A good budget plan involves a well-balanced income to expense ratio, and you can keep track of that by using a spread sheet or finance calculators.
+A good budget plan involves a well-balanced income to expense ratio, and you can keep track of that by using a spreadsheet or finance calculators.
 Also, include an emergency funds section on your sample plan, this will help back you up if you are experiencing financial struggles.

 5. Review the plan and make the necessary adjustments

 Reviewing the entire content of your budget plan is important and should be done before putting it into action.
 This will determine if your printable plan is indeed attainable with the income that you are earning and the expenses that you will need to make.
-If you think that some areas are difficult to follow, simply make the necessary changes and the review the plan again.
+If you think that some areas are difficult to follow, simply make the necessary changes and then review the plan again.